outerport/paramit/README.md

 - 🪵 **Automatic experiment logging.** Automatically generates per-experiment output folders with reproducible configs.
 - ☁️ **Hosted on the Cloud (coming soon!).** Run everything locally, or send your model to Haipera Cloud for parallel experimentation.

+#### What's next for haipera?

+We want to support things like logging, experiment tracking, GPU profiling, along with a central dashboard for everything all without having to write any custom code.
+Let us know at info@haipera.com if you have opinions- or if you have dying problems or needs that you want us to hear!
+We're all ears.

 ## Getting Started

 Install haipera: